THE PENINSULA CHAPTER IS NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2018

 - Passport fees

-The transformative AMIGOS experience starts before leaving home.
+The transformative AMIGOS experience starts before leaving home

-With 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
+With more than 50 years of experience preparing young people for travel and service abroad, AMIGOS training offers unparalleled global youth leadership development.
 Pre-departure training equips participants with the critical thinking, communication skills, and technical knowledge they need to make a meaningful impact across cultures while staying healthy and safe.
 The Peninsula Chapter AMIGOS training is youth-led, experiential learning that prepares participants for their AMIGOS experience, builds a community of youth and families with shared values, and develops life-skills to help participants succeed beyond AMIGOS.
 Training sessions are facilitated by the Training Team and include guest speakers from the community and the Peninsula Chapter Board of Directors.

 The Peninsula Chapter incorporates service learning into the AMIGOS training to add depth and first-hand experience to the curriculum.
 Service learning is a teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience, teach civic responsibility and strengthen communities.
 Participants will:

 - Be involved in the planning, implementation, and evaluation of two Saturday morning educational programs for elementary school students.

 THE TIME COMMITMENT FOR TRAINING ACTIVITIES INCLUDES:

 - Six parent/participant trainings on Sunday afternoons, 5 of which require parent participation for 1-2 hours